 Add your experience to the ICE Resource Center.
-Send materials that you've prepared so that we can share them with others working in the development field.
-Your technical insights serve as the basis for the generation of ICE manuals, reprints and resource packets, and also ensure that ICE is providing the most updated, innovative problem-solving techniques and information available to you and your fellow development workers.
+Send materials that you have prepared so that we can share them with others working in the development field.
+Your technical insights serve as the basis for the generation of ICE manuals, reprints, and resource packets, and also ensure that ICE is "providing the most up-to-date, innovative problem solving techniques and information available to you and your fellow development workers.